Session 07-07 - Binomial & Geometric Distributions

 - \(P(\text{first defective item within first 5 items})\)

-\[P(X \leq 5) = 1 - P(\text{no defective in first 5}) = 1 - (0.95)^5\] \[= 1 - 0.774 = 0.226\]
+\[P(X \leq 5) = 1 - (0.95)^5 = 1 - 0.774 = 0.226\]

-Solving for Minimum n (Exam Skill)
+Solving for Minimum n (Exam) I

 Question: How many items must be checked so that the probability of finding at least one defective item is at least 95%?

-\[1-(0.95)^n \geq 0.95 \Rightarrow (0.95)^n \leq 0.05\]
+\[1-(1-p)^n \geq 0.95 \quad \Rightarrow \quad (0.95)^n \leq 0.05\]

 Take logarithms:

-\[n\ln(0.95) \leq \ln(0.05)\]
+\[n \cdot \ln(0.95) \leq \ln(0.05)\]

-Because \(\ln(0.95)<0\), inequality direction flips when dividing:
+Because \(\ln(0.95) < 0\), the inequality flips when dividing:

 \[n \geq \frac{\ln(0.05)}{\ln(0.95)} \approx 58.4\]